Lazytrackz/search_engine/README.md

 std::vector<std::vector<RelativeIndex>> search(const std::vector<std::string>& queries_input);//sorts and returns relevant answers
 ```

-## Setup&launch
+## Setup&search

 To build the app you need to use third party JSON library https://github.com/nlohmann/json/releases, this library is already included into the project as git-submodule.
 This app uses CMake VERSION 3.19.
-The app doesn't launch without JSON config file: config.json.
+It doesn't launch without JSON config file: config.json.
-You also need to put config.json, requests.json and answers.json into the project build directory.
+You also need to put config.json, requests.json and answers.json into the project "build" directory.
-For example: build/src

 **To build the executable:**